UniversalViewer/universalviewer/README.md

 Read the technical [docs](https://docs.universalviewer.io/modules.html) to learn more about the code and available configuration options.

+Read the [manual](https://github.com/UniversalViewer/universalviewer/blob/dev/manual/index.md) for information on using, configuring, and developing for the UV.

 <a id="feedback"></a>
 <a id="contributing"></a>
 ## 📣 Contributing and Giving Feedback